 REVIVE PURPOSE, REBUILD BROTHERHOOD

 In many cases, when our nations warfighters separate from service they are left with a feeling of loss and loneliness.
-This stems from the fact that these men and women have lived, laughed, cried, ate, worked out, slept and bled with their bothers and sisters in arms for many years, and in some of the worst imaginable conditions.
-The loss of their comradery and purpose tend to lead warriors into depression and even can end up resulting in the tragedy of suicide.
+This stems from the fact that these men and women have lived, laughed, cried, ate, worked out, slept and bled with their bothers and sisters in arms for many years, in some of the worst imaginable conditions.
+The loss of their camaraderie and purpose tend to lead warriors into depression and even can end up resulting in the tragedy of suicide.

 To achieve this mission, they must act as a unit.
 They cannot achieve their mission on their own.
 Much like in the military, they will have to train together and help each other, making their bond even deeper.
 They must be able to rely on each other, through sub-zero temperatures, hurricane force winds, nights that seem to never end, and the general discomfort of being in Alaska's most wild and unforgiving terrain, in the harshest of conditions.